Lincoln Peirce

-Lincoln Jeffrey Peirce (pronounced "purse", born October 23, 1963) is an American cartoonist and animator, best known as the creator of the successful Big Nate comic strip and as the author/illustrator of a series of Big Nate novels for young readers.
+Lincoln Jeffrey Peirce (pronounced "purse", born October 23, 1963) is an American cartoonist, animator and author best known as the creator of the successful Big Nate comic strip and as the author/illustrator of a series of Big Nate novels for young readers.
 He has also written a number of animated shorts that have appeared on Cartoon Network and Nickelodeon.
 Peirce is the creator of the animated series based on his aforementioned book and comic strip series.
 The series premiered on the Paramount+ streaming service.

 Early life

-Peirce was born on October 23, 1963, in the city of Ames, Iowa, of French descent.
+Peirce was born on October 23, 1963, in the city of Ames, Iowa.
+He is of French descent.
 His family moved east in 1964, and Peirce grew up in Durham, New Hampshire.
 He developed a fascination with comic strips at a young age and often cites Charles Schulz's Peanuts as his greatest inspiration.
 At Colby College in Waterville, Maine, he studied art and art history.
 During his four years at Colby, he produced a weekly comic strip called Third Floor, featuring an ensemble cast of student and faculty characters.
 From 1985 to 1987, he studied at Brooklyn College in New York, where he earned an MFA in studio art.
 He attended the Skowhegan School of Painting and Sculpture, and then worked for three years at Xavier High School in New York City, where he was an art teacher and baseball coach.

+In the early 1990s, Peirce relocated to Portland, Maine with his wife, Jessica Gandolf (an artist), in an effort to be closer to family and his preferred sports teams.